 - Health & Safety Code 11377 HS Possession of Methamphetamine.

-An illegal search or stop
+3. An illegal Search or Stop

 If the prosecution loses important physical evidence or a key witness is unavailable to testify before the court, the prosecutor might not have a choice but to drop the case because there is not sufficient evidence to prove guilt beyond a reasonable doubt.
-In many cases, the physical evidence is of paramount importance and without it, the prosecutor might not be able to prove the case.
+In many cases, physical evidence is of paramount importance, and without it, the prosecutor might not be able to prove the case.

 Sometimes, cases are dropped after the defendant has gone to trial, lost, and won an appeal.

 Will I Go To Jail?